MIT 24-Hour Challenge 2026 presents:

 About Graduate Student Support

-Graduate students choose MIT as the place to further their education because they know MIT is the best place to hone their talents and passions.
+Graduate students choose MIT as the place to continue their education because they know MIT is the best place to hone their talents and passions.

-When you give to the Graduate Students microchallenge on March 13, you will not only be providing critical financial assistance to graduate students across the Institute, you will also be helping to make a brighter future for us all.
+When you give to the Graduate Student Support Fund Microchallenge on March 12, you will not only be providing critical financial assistance to graduate students across the Institute―you will also be helping to make a brighter future for us all.

 *If you do not see a particular fund listed, you can donate on the MIT giving site and still be counted in the MIT 24-Hour Challenge.